pikacode/EBBannerView/README.md

 - `content`：the content, type NSString

-- `animationTime`：the animation time(show/hide the banner), type NSTimeInterval
+- `animationDuration`：the animation time(show/hide the banner), type NSTimeInterval

-- `stayTime`：how long the banner will stay before hide, type NSTimeInterval
+- `stayDuration`：how long the banner will stay before hide, type NSTimeInterval

 - `soundID`：the sound will play when the banner is showing (when the mute is turn on iPhone will vibrate), type UInt32